A co-analytic Cohen indestructible maximal cofinitary group: Questions

 \section{Questions}

-We close by posing some questions that remain open.
-Considering the many known models where some inequality holds between $\mathfrak{a}_g$ and other cardinal invariants of the continuum, the methods developed in the present paper suggest to consider the following definable analog.
+Considering the many known models where some inequality holds between $\mathfrak{a}_g$ and another cardinal invariant of the continuum, the methods developed in the present paper suggest to consider the following definable analogue: